Are you feeling more and more..like a stressed-out mom to your toddler?

 The Invisible String

 We used The Invisible String to deal with the tough topic of death (there's one page that references it) but it's really a helpful tool for separation anxiety, too.
-Especially coming out of stay-at-home with the pandemic, we're hearing of strong separation anxiety issues.
+In my consulting work, I've been hearing of strong separation anxiety issues.
 The author came up with the idea of the invisible string as a single mom facing tough drop-offs at preschool with her son.

 When Sadness is at Your Door